Coco Chanel: The Convent Couturie

 Entering The Hat Business

-In 1910, Coco Chanel opened a hat boutique at 21 Rue Cambon.
-Parisian business rules at the time restricted what could be sold in certain prime locations, so she began with hats rather than full couture.
+In 1910, she opened her first store on 21 Rue Cambon.
+Parisian business rules at the time restricted what could be sold in certain prime locations, so she she was only able to sell hats.
+Her hat designs were lighter, cleaner, and more modern than the oversized, heavily decorated styles fashionable at the time.

 Stylish women noticed, and actresses began wearing them, helping spread her name in Paris society.